Watch who you call your lunch ticket, douchebag. Weird Tales, November entry

 "Kara!
 I've been looking for you!" she gushed.
 "This is Steven Sterling, he's a talent promoter for an agency in New York City!
 I told him ALL about your channel!"

-I shook his hand.
-We talked shop.
-We took our drinks and headed to a table by the bar.
+I shook his hand, and we took our drinks and headed to a table by the bar to talk shop.
 Steven gestured to a server dodging dancers, artfully balancing a tray of empty stemware.
 She made her way to our table.

 His place was the entire top floor of an enormous brownstone located two blocks from the club.